sephthir/MonoDevelop.CobraBinding/README.md

 This is an addin for MonoDevelop that allows you to write, run, and debug programs written in the Cobra programming language. http://cobra-language.com/

-At present, this addin only works on the 2.8 series of MonoDevelop.
+At present, this addin only works on the 3.0 series of MonoDevelop.

 To Compile and Use
 ------------------

+1) Compile or install Cobra and then copy the Cobra.Compiler.dll and Cobra.Core.dll assembly files into the CobraBinding/bin folder.
+The addin uses these for parsing the Cobra source code.

-1) Open the solution file in MonoDevelop 2.8
+2) Open the solution file in MonoDevelop 3.0

-2) Select Build > Build All.
+3) Select Build > Build All.
 This will generate a MonoDevelop.CobraBinding.dll assembly file in CobraBinding/bin/Debug.

-3) Copy MonoDevelop.CobraBinding.dll to the MonoDevelop addins folder.
+4) Copy MonoDevelop.CobraBinding.dll to the MonoDevelop addins folder.
 This location depends on your operating system.

-- Ubuntu : ~/.local/share/MonoDevelop-2.8/LocalInstall/Addins
+- Ubuntu : ~/.local/share/MonoDevelop-3.0/LocalInstall/Addins

-- Mac : ~/Library/Application Support/MonoDevelop-2.8/LocalInstall/Addins
+- Mac : ~/Library/Application Support/MonoDevelop-3.0/LocalInstall/Addins

-- Windows 7 : ~/AppData/Local/MonoDevelop-2.8/LocalInstall/Addins (on Windows ~ is usually c:\users\<username>, also note that AppData is a hidden folder)
+- Windows 7 : ~/AppData/Local/MonoDevelop-3.0/LocalInstall/Addins (on Windows ~ is usually c:\users\<username>, also note that AppData is a hidden folder)

 If any folders do not exist, you should create them manually.

-4) Restart MonoDevelop and you should now have a "Cobra" section when creating a new project/solution.
+5) Restart MonoDevelop and you should now have a "Cobra" section when creating a new project/solution.

 Contributing